Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Introduction

 We might also tackle the problem using data-driven approaches in order to get indications about the nature of the tensions.
 In the last years, we have presented various types of data-driven approaches~\cite{Chobanova:2017ghn,Neshatpour:2017qvi,Arbey:2018ics,Hurth:2020rzx,Hurth:2021nsi}.
 In the second part of the paper, we update them and get a combined picture.
 More recently, data-driven analyses were also presented in Refs~\cite{Alguero:2019ptt,Alguero:2023jeh,Bordone:2024hui}.

-The paper is organised as follows: Section~\ref{sec:CMS_vs_LHCb} compares the recent CMS measurements of $B \to K^{*} \mu^+ \mu^-$ angular observables with corresponding LHCb results, discussing form factor choices, the inclusion or exclusion of the largest low-$q^2$ bin - which is less reliable in QCDf - and the use of $P_i^{(\prime)}$ versus $S_i$ observables.
+The paper is organised as follows: Section~\ref{sec:CMS_vs_LHCb} compares the recent CMS measurements~\cite{CMS:2024atz} of $B \to K^{*}\mu^+\mu^-$ angular observables with the corresponding LHCb results from 2020~\cite{LHCb:2020lmf} and 2025~\cite{LHCb:2025update}, discussing form factor choices, the treatment of the low-$q^2$ region, and the use of $P_i^{(\prime)}$ versus $S_i$ observables.
 Section~\ref{sec:global_fits} presents updated global fits to all $b \to s\ell\ell$ data, examining the impact of the largest low-$q^2$ bins and varying assumptions on form factor choices and non-factorisable power corrections.
 Section~\ref{sec:data_driven} adopts a data-driven approach to contrast NP and hadronic fits, tests helicity and $q^2$ independence, and assesses the statistical preference between the different fits.
 Section~\ref{sec:conclusions} summarises our conclusions.